-- 4.1.1 This report and the 2022/23 Housing Investment Programme included elsewhere on the agenda reflect significant capital spending plans over the next 5 years, reflecting the clear signal and expectation from Government that Councils will increase the supply of Council housing through new build etc, following the abolition of the HRA debt cap.
-For information, the Councils housing stock at 1st April 2021 totalled 5,905 dwellings, with a balance sheet value of £396.8million. - 4.1.2 In April 2012, the Council took on circa £75million of debt, determined as affordable by the Government under the HRA Self-Financing settlement.
+- 4.1.1 This report and the 2023/24 Housing Investment Programme included elsewhere on the agenda reflect significant capital spending plans over the next 5 years, reflecting the clear signal and expectation from Government that Councils will increase the supply of Council housing through new build etc, following the abolition of the HRA debt cap.
+For information, the Councils housing stock at 1st April 2022 totalled 5,907 dwellings, with a balance sheet value of £421.8million. - 4.1.2 In April 2012, the Council took on circa £75million of debt, determined as affordable by the Government under the HRA Self-Financing settlement.
 In the years thereafter, any new investment and its affordability has been assessed as part of the update of the 30 year HRA Business Plan.
-As set out in this report, the current and further planned investment and associated borrowing cost continues to be affordable, as demonstrated by the interest cover ratio in paragraph 5.27.
+As set out in this report, the current and further planned investment and associated borrowing cost continues to be affordable broadly, as demonstrated by the interest cover ratio in paragraph 5.27, although an assessment of investment levels in the short to medium term will be undertaken during the next financial year.